 “Their positive core values give them the spirit to respect and appreciate others”

-Their positive beliefs give them the spirit to expectancy.
+Their positive beliefs give them the spirit of expectancy.
 If you ask for something and don’t believe you’re going to achieve it the law of attraction won’t work.

 “By harnessing your core values, you’ll start to edge closer to your authentic self”